:max_bytes(150000):strip_icc():format(webp)/Monetary-Wedding-Gift-Getty-Images-bbe6fe7b1fc147378e2228b4fb482b2b.jpg)

-Getty Images / Vasil Dimitrov
+Getty Images

-Whether you've lived together for years and don't really need to upgrade your kitchen appliances and linens, live in a tiny space and don't have room for new purchases, or are planning a honeymoon that's getting pricey, sometimes all you really want as a wedding gift is an envelope of cash.
-If you're wondering how to ask for money instead of physical presents for your wedding (and whether or not it's appropriate to do so at all), we're here to help.
-First and foremost, know that it's perfectly fine to request monetary gifts instead of tangible presents—how you do it is what really matters.
+Whether you've lived together for years and don't really need to upgrade your kitchen appliances and linens, live in a tiny space and don't have room for new purchases, or are planning a honeymoon that's getting pricey, sometimes all you want as a wedding gift is an envelope of cash.
+But is it acceptable to ask for money instead of a traditional gift?
+According to etiquette expert Mariah Grumet, it's absolutely okay to request cash for your wedding—how you do it is what really matters.
+"If you are requesting monetary gifts for your wedding, there is a tasteful way to go about it so it's a win-win situation for everyone," Grumet adds.

 Can You Ask for Money on a Wedding Invitation?